georgetsirogiannis/SixteenCoreCharacterMapper/HELP.md

 ### 1. Manual Mapping
 Simply drag a character’s bubble horizontally across any trait card.

 Remember, your character can sit anywhere along the spectrum, not just at the extremes.
-Where the program actually shines is when you start comparing multiple characters side-by-side, deciding who is "more" or "less" of a trait relative to others.
+Where the program really shines is when you start comparing multiple characters side-by-side, deciding who has "more" or "less" of a trait relative to others.

 ### 2. The Questionnaire
 If a character is still forming in your head or you want a science-backed starting point, use the built-in questionnaire inside the **Edit Character** dialog.